An unpicking of whether ‘DIY Company Closure’ still does the business, or is just comic misadventure.

 “But it’s unlikely that a creditor will want to do this, as it will cost them thousands of pounds with little-to-no prospect of a return.”

-“Most if not all IPs will give you a free, initial consultation,” SFP’s boss pointed out.
+“Most, if not all, IPs will give you a free, initial consultation,” SFP’s boss pointed out.
 “As they say, ‘knowledge is power’ and you’ll be placed in a far stronger position understanding your options; knowing ways to mitigate risk and identifying any hot-spots of personal exposure.”

-A longer version of this article is available at SME website UK Business Forums, which commissioned Moore News to investigate ‘DIY Company Closure’ and speak to The Insolvency Service about its legality and viability.
+A longer version of this article is available at the SME community website UK Business Forums, which commissioned Moore News to investigate ‘DIY Company Closure’ and speak to The Insolvency Service about its legality and viability.